 Our example below shows just a few options for "Husky", "Poodle", "German Shepherd", and "Pug", but you can have up to 500 options for dropdown fields.

-🥳 Pro tip: if you have a large amount of options, you can click the three dots and select "Import CSV" to important a list of field options in bulk!
+💪 Pro tip: if you have a large number of options, you can click the three dots and select "Import CSV" to import a list of field options in bulk!
+Learn more here.

 Dropdown with search

-Purpose: This highly requested field was just recently added to the form builder!
-This field is a great way to have a large quantity of options available so that the customer can either scroll through the dropdown options or use the search tool to look up an option.
-This field
+Purpose: This field is a great way to have a large number of options available so that the customer can either scroll through the dropdown options or use the search tool to lookup an option.

 Example: For the field label, we have the prompt "Select your dog's food brand".